Matt Olson Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Phillies pitching staff ranks fourth in MLB.
+- The pitching staff for the Phillies has a collective 9.4 K/9, the fourth-best in the league.

-- The Phillies have a 4.66 team ERA that ranks 24th among all league pitching staffs.
+- The Phillies' 4.65 team ERA ranks 24th among all league pitching staffs.

-- The Phillies allow the eighth-fewest home runs in baseball (51 total, one per game).
+- The Phillies allow the ninth-fewest home runs in baseball (53 total, one per game).

-- In his most recent time out on Sunday against the Chicago Cubs, the right-hander went 5 1/3 scoreless innings while surrendering two hits.
+- In his most recent outing on Monday against the Arizona Diamondbacks, the right-hander threw six innings, allowing three earned runs while surrendering eight hits.

-- In 10 games this season, the 30-year-old has put up an ERA of 5.79, with 8.1 strikeouts per nine innings.
-Opponents are hitting .254 against him.

 © 2023 Data Skrive.
 All rights reserved.